Table of contents

 Ahrefs is probably one of the most popular SEO tools, not only for backlink monitoring but also for keyword research and analytics.

-Ahrefs will help you to check the page authority, remove low-quality links, and count referral traffic.
-You can set up the Rank Tracker to follow your most important keywords and check the backlink profile of each one.
-You can analyze the link status, see if you have any new or lost links.
+Ahrefs makes it easy to check your page authority, clean up low-quality links, and track referral traffic.
+You can also set up Rank Tracker to monitor your most important keywords and review each keyword’s backlink profile.

 The basic account costs $99 (monthly) and should be more than enough to track your backlinks.